akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

 By combining Cilium (eBPF networking), Tetragon (runtime security), and Microsoft Sentinel (SIEM), you get deep visibility into Kubernetes traffic, real-time security enforcement, and SOC-ready alerting—all without paying for premium enterprise licenses.

-The end result is something like this: Cilium installed in an AKS cluster, with kube-proxy replaced with Cilium's eBPF-based alternative and envoy installed for Layer 7 inspection.
+This demonstation (and [supporting IaC](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/tree/main)) provides is something like this: Cilium installed in an AKS cluster, with kube-proxy replaced with Cilium's eBPF-based alternative and envoy installed for Layer 7 inspection.
 Hubble is available to enable deep insight into the networking within your cluster.
 Tetragon is installed, with example policies for monitoring "sensitive" files in a production workload ([AKS Pet Store demo app](https://github.com/Azure-Samples/aks-store-demo)).
 Logs are streamed to Microsoft Sentinel, with an accompanying analytics rule, which creates an incident when the container has been "breached".

 A video demonstration is available [here](https://www.youtube.com/watch?v=23YzfkZqeEY), and all the terraform code is available [on my github](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/tree/main).
-Deployment takes about 30 minutes unfortunately, as discussed in detail within the blog.
-I've intentionally written verbose terraform, so you can easily pick parts out for your own deployments.
+Unfortunately, deployment takes about 30 minutes (you'll see why if you read on 👀).
+I've intentionally written verbose terraform, so you can easily pick parts out for your own deployments and can deploy easily without a bunch of bespoke tooling.

 I'm not going to talk about eBPF in detail; I'll likely cover that in a complementary talk or blog in the future.
 It's also not meant to be a deep dive into Cilium or Tetragon, or Microsoft Sentinel; but rather a light touch on all of them together.